-- said in an interview, ‘At 17 I had a drama teacher, Paul Clarkson, who directed me in Guys and Dolls who told me after the show I should be an actor and go to drama school.
-So I applied to LAMDA, where he had gone and I got in.’
+- said in an interview, “At 17 I had a drama teacher, Paul Clarke, who directed me in Guys and Dolls who told me after the show I should be an actor and go to drama school.
+So I applied to LAMDA, where he had gone and I got in.”

 - has a brother and a sister – his brother is Justin Young, formerly series producer and head writer for Holby City, and now a freelance writer.
 Among other things, Justin writes for Sanditon.

 You can write to Rupert care of his agent: